manhattan-blueprint/Manhattan-Server/README.md

 ## Item Schema

-The item schema JSON can be visualised as an item tree:
+The item schema JSON, found in `authenticate/serve/`, can be visualised as an item tree:

 ![Item tree image has not loaded.](schemas/images/item_tree.jpg "Item tree")